electrikmilk/cherrilang.org/language/types.md

 This is particularly useful for creating a variable and then appending to it, then using it with an action that expects that type of value.

+This is also useful because it's faster.
+Setting a variable's value type explicitly is faster than having to infer the type and read the empty value such as `""`, `[]`, or `{}`.
+The last two in particular have a JSON parser read their empty values.

 ```ruby
 @string: text
 @integer: number